- This event has passed.

 Masterclass Improving your modern slavery statement

-The UK Modern Slavery Act 2015 (MSA) requires businesses operating in UK (with a turnover of £36 million or more) to publish an annual modern slavery statement within six months after the end of the organisation’s financial year.
+- Ensure that your organisations meets its legal requirement as a businesses operating in UK (with a turnover of £36 million or more) to publish an annual modern slavery statement within six months after the end of the organisation’s financial year as part

-This MasterClass, together with the review and evaluation of your existing Modern Slavery statement, is aimed to help organisations identify how to improve and report the steps they are taking to combat the risk of modern slavery in their organisations and supply chains.
+- To ensure that your organisation identifies how to improve and report on the annual steps required as part of the MSA guidance, they are taking to combat the risk of modern slavery in their organisations and supply chains.

-If a business fails to produce a slavery and human trafficking statement for a particular financial year, the Act provides the Secretary of State the power to seek an injunction through the High Court requiring the organisation to comply.
+- Avoid the failure to produce a compliant an MSA statement.
+Which the Secretary of State the power could seek an injunction through the High Court requiring the organisation to comply.

 - An introduction to the legal requirements of the Modern Slavery Act; UK Guidance on Modern Slavery reporting; due diligence procedures